rndexe/nowtransmitting/src/socialroom/readingroom.md

     author: Mary Shelley
     about: The Last Man is an eerily prescient tale describing a future Earth of the late 21st century, which is ravaged by an unknown pandemic.
+  - title: The Virus
+    author: Aleksandra Bartoszko, and Marcin Ponomarew
+    about: The Virus is an ethnographic comic book which explores the experiences of patients who live with Hepatitis C.
+  - title: The Yellow Wallpaper
+    author: Charlotte Perkins Gilman
+    about: The Yellow Wallpaper is a short story describing a woman’s gradual descent into psychosis as she recovers from childbirth.
+  - title: "Animals and the Shaping Of Modern Medicine : One Health And Its Histories"
+    author: Abigail Woods, et al.
+    about: Animals and the Shaping of Modern Medicine breaks new ground by situating animals and their diseases at the very heart of modern medicine.
+In demonstrating their historical significance as subjects and shapers of medicine, it reveals that what we think of as human medicine was in fact deeply zoological.
 ---